SpencerF718/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: GameLibrary
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component would model a game library, with data pertaining to the game's title and time played being stored, ultimately being implemented in a way similar to a Map.

+    - I'm also thinking about using the Steam API to directly pull game/profile data onto an XML file, but I feel like that might be out of the scope for this project.

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(String game, int time): Adds the pair (game, time) to this
+    - Library.Pair<String, int> removeAny(): removes and returns a random game and time pair.
+    - void remove(String game): removes the pair whose first component is game
+    - int playTime(String game): Reports the total playtime associated with the game in this
+    - boolean hasGame(String game): Reports if there is a game with the same title in this
+    - int size(): Reports the number of games in this

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - String selectAny(): selects a random game from this
+    - void updateTime(String game, int newTime): Replaces the time of a game with newTime in this
+    - String hasTime(int time): Reports if there is a pair in this whose second component is time and returns the game.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I believe so since Map inherits from standard.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - removeAny would return an internal class similar to Map.Pair
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I believe all of my secondary methods can be implemented with kernal methods.
+      For example, selectAny() would rely on removeAny() to get a game, and add to put the game back into the library.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: MusicPlaylist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Like the title suggests, this component would model a music playlist, with useful methods that are beneficial to the user.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(String song): adds the song to the end of this
+    - String remove(): removes the song at the front of This
+    - int size(): returns the number of songs in the playlist
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void combine(MusicPlaylist< String > otherPlaylist): adds another
+    playlist to this, combining the entries.
+    - String currentSong(): reports the current song at the front of this
+    - void shuffle(): changes the order of the songs in this in a semi-random way.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I believe so since Queue inherits from standard.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - It would not rely on any internal classes.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I can implement all of the secondary methods using kernal methods.
+      For instance, combine would use remove and add to remove all elements from the otherPlaylist and add them to this.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: StoreInventory
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component would model a store's inventory, storing the product name and the number of any given product that is stocked.

-  - **Kernel Methods**:
+  - **Kernel Methods**
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(String product, int stock): adds a product and it's inventory to this.
+    - Store.Pair< String, int > remove(String product): removes a product from this
+    - int stock(String product): returns the stock value from the given product
+    - boolean hasProduct (String product): would report if there is a product with the given name
+    - int size(): reports how many different products are in stock at the store
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - int updateStock(String product, int stock): replaces the stock value in this and returns the old value.
+    - boolean compareStores(StoreInventory< String, int > otherStore):
+    reports if the current store and otherStore share any of the same product
+    - void combineInventory(StoreInventory< String, int > otherStore): combines
+    the products from the other store into this.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I believe so since Map inherits from standard
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I would need to use something like Map.Pair (Store.Pair) with the remove kernal method.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I can implement my secondary methods using the kernal methods.
+      For example, compareStores would use hasProduct to check if each store has duplicate products.

 ## Post-Assignment